Learner drivers' insurance

 213307594

-Every driver must have a valid insurance policy for the car they're driving, including those still learning.
-Learner driver insurance is therefore designed to provide cover until the day you pass your test, and your green provisional licence turns pink.
+Every driver must have valid car insurance for the car they're driving, including those still learning and doing driving practice.
+Learner driver insurance is therefore designed to provide insurance cover until the day you pass your test, and your green provisional licence turns pink.

-Like all car insurance, you'll have the choice of three main levels of cover (see more detail in types of car insurance explained):
+Like all car insurance, you'll have the choice of three main levels of cover while you're learning (see more detail in types of car insurance explained):

 • Third party.
-This covers damage to someone else or their property.
+This third party insurance covers damage to someone else or their property.

 • Third party, fire and theft.
 As above, but cover if your car is stolen or catches fire.

 • Comprehensive or 'fully comp'.
-On top of third-party, fire and theft, you can also claim the costs of repairing or replacing your own car if you were at fault and caused the accident.
+On top of third-party, fire and theft, with fully comprehensive insurance, you can also claim the costs of repairing or replacing your own car if you were at fault and caused the accident.

 MSE weekly email